Dealing With Stalls and Plateaus After Bariatric Surgery

 Stalls are defined as maintaining the same weight for three weeks, or longer, despite following the recommended diet and recovery procedures correctly.

 After surgery, the body is adapting to a changed anatomy (stomach), a new diet, and alternative ways of burning energy stores.
 The water weight is the first to go, followed by muscle and fat.
 It’s normal for the metabolism to slow down through successive phases, which is what causes a stall.
-There are other reasons for plateaus after bariatric surgery, including additional life stressors or failing to adhere to dietary recommendations.
+There are other reasons weight loss plateaus after bariatric surgery, including additional life stressors or failing to adhere to dietary recommendations.

-What should I do if I plateau after bariatric surgery?
+What Should I Do if I Plateau after Bariatric Surgery?

 First, know that you are not alone.
 Everyone hits a stall at some point.
 The important thing is to identify it and handle it properly.
 Understand that your BMR (basal metabolic rate) will vary throughout the process.
 The BMR is the minimum calories your body uses for basic functions at rest.
 As you lose weight, your BMR and the calories you burn at rest decrease.